niazkhan0731/niazkhan0731/README.md

 👋 Hello there!
-Welcome to my GitHub repository!</center>
+Welcome to my GitHub repository!

 I'm Niaz Khan, and I'm currently enrolled in the prestigious Per Scholas AWS Re/Start training program.
 My main goal is to obtain the coveted AWS Solutions Architect certification, and I'm excited to showcase my journey here.
 - 🔍 <b>Explore My Repositories:</b>